 Eligibility Criteria for an Income Tax Officer

 To become an Income Tax Officer (ITO) in India, candidates must meet specific eligibility conditions related to nationality, education, age, and physical standards (if applicable).
-The recruitment is primarily done through SSC CGL or UPSC Civil Services Examination, and the criteria may slightly vary depending on the route chosen.
+The recruitment is primarily done through the SSC CGL or UPSC Civil Services Examination, and the criteria may slightly vary depending on the route chosen.

 | Educational Qualifications | Bachelor’s Degree from a Recognized University |